The Australis mega-thread

 a few years more and:

-eventually we'll see "Brawndo - the thirst mutilator!" ads pop up too, I'm sure."Sometimes, the best way to get what you want is to be a good person." -- Louis Rossmann
+eventually we'll see "Brawndo - the thirst mutilator!" ads pop up too, I'm sure.

 "Seek wisdom, not knowledge.
 Knowledge is of the past; wisdom is of the future." -- Native American proverb